 13 onwards girls in developing India are told, ‘Sit at home, enough of studying’.
 We want to tell them, ‘Go out and rule the world’.
 We identify bright young girls and support them through that critical period between 13 and 20.
 We smile that smile and heave that sigh when the girls are empowered with agency and confidence.
 Aimed at adolescent girls from difficult and challenging backgrounds this project is being implemented in Chennai, Delhi, Gurgaon, Bengaluru, Coimbatore, Hyderabad and Thiruvananthapuram.

-What can create an expansive experience for educators and learners?
+What can create an expansive experience for educators, learners and community members?
 The answer to this question, we thought, was art.
-Our primary intent is to offer educators more tools to create a joyful experience for little learners studying in Class 1-5.
-Through this programme, conventional classroom subjects receive a fresh lease of life.
+Through these projects, we create a joyful learning experience using art.

 Who would think a world-class choir could be put together by children from the most disadvantaged communities?
 The NalandaWay Choir project is proof that it can be.
 Initiated first across Chennai (2015) and then Delhi (2018), this project taps into the transformative powers of music to help children emerge as more confident, hopeful and skillful.
 Both the Chennai Children’s Choir & Delhi Children’s Choir have performed widely, alongside many celebrated musicians and across well-known venues.